 Using part of its recent funding, Clubhouse initially tested paying creators on the platform directly through features like tipping, tickets, or subscriptions.
 It eventually launched Clubhouse Payments, a monetization feature for creators that was powered by Stripe.
 Clubhouse users can now send payments directly to creators.
 Users sending payments shoulder the processing fee so 100% of the money they send goes to the creator.

-20. By the third quarter of 2021, 700K rooms were being created every day on Clubhouse.
+20. 700K rooms were being created every day on Clubhouse

 Although downloads were declining, the number of rooms created daily was increasing.
 By the end of September, Clubhouse reported that approximately 700,000 rooms were being used every day in the app.
+There are open rooms, social rooms, and closed rooms.
+The type can be chosen based on who the user wants to let in.
 The majority of these rooms were created by users to share private moments with family and friends.
 These included casual conversations, binge-watching shows together, celebrating special occasions such as birthdays, and other bonding activities.

 How To Use Clubhouse App